andreytreyt/yarp-swagger/README.md

 });
 ```

-After run you will get a generated Swagger schemes by clusters:
+After run you will get generated Swagger files by clusters:

 ![](README.png)